dd-hebert/agilent-uvvis-to-csv/README.md

 - **Files with Multiple Spectra:** .csv files are exported into a folder within the same directory as the binary file.
 - **Files with a Single Spectrum:** A single .csv file is exported to the same directory as the binary file.

-**Note:** If the **.SD** file you are parsing contains sample names, the sample names will be included in the file names of the exported .csv files.
+**Note:** If the **.SD** file you are parsing contains sample names, the sample names will be appended to the file names of the exported .csv files.
 Please be aware that sample names are not currently supported for **.KD** files.

 ## Changing The Wavelength Range
 By default, the script assumes your spectrometer captures data from **190 nm to 1100 nm**.
 If the range of wavelengths your spectrometer records is different than this, you can set the wavelength range by adding a single keyword argument ``wavelength_range`` to the ``UVvisFile`` object constructor at the bottom of the script: